-Audible isn’t free, it costs $15 a month for 1 credit (which equals one audio book).
-However, you can reduce the price of an audiobook through buying a bigger package.
+Audible isn’t free, however, you can reduce the price of an audiobook through buying the bigger package.
 Anne over at Modern Mrs Darcy has a great tip for reducing the cost of audiobooks through audible.
 You can also get two free audiobooks when you sign up for a free trial.

 How to Listen to Free Podcasts